 7. ISO certification charges reimbursement

 Any registered MSME can claim reimbursement of expenses to obtain an International Organization for Standards (ISO) certification.
-This motivates the MSMEs to have their respective businesses certified by the ISO; obviously, the ISO certification helps the MSMS to expand their business abroad, too, in terms of high-quality exports.
+This motivates MSMEs to have their respective businesses certified by the ISO; obviously, ISO certification helps MSMEs expand their business abroad, particularly in terms of high-quality exports.

 Conclusion

-In India, any business or enterprise that falls under the category of micro, small, or medium-sized enterprises (MSME) can apply for MSME registration online.
+In India, any business or enterprise that falls under the category of micro, small, or medium-sized enterprises (MSMEs) can apply for MSME registration online.
 The eligibility criteria for MSME registration are based on the investment in plant and machinery or equipment for manufacturing or service enterprises.
-MSME registration offers several benefits to businesses, such as easy access to credit, tax exemptions, and government subsidies.
+MSME registration provides several benefits to businesses, including easy access to credit, tax exemptions, and government subsidies.

 To get your business registered under MSME, you can seek assistance from Kanakkupillai, a one-stop destination for all your business registration needs.
 With its team of expert professionals, Kanakkupillai offers a hassle-free MSME registration process that takes care of all the necessary documentation and compliance requirements.